-- 22. Adaptation metrics are also challenging.
-Unlike mitigation, there are no universal standard metrics for adaptation.
-What constitutes an effective and successful adaptation outcome is largely context specific.
-Currently, the focus of adaptation metrics tends to be related to the number of people receiving support and other proxy inputs to strengthening the adaptive capacity of people, plans, assets, and ecosystems, based on the assumption that such support will enhance resilience.
-However, it is increasingly recognized that effective adaptation needs to address underlying drivers of vulnerability.
-While other metrics related to avoided losses and economic well-being are also used, the measurement of such metrics in the context of climate hazards and uncertainties remains challenging. - 23.
-Adaptation costs are growing faster than finance for adaptation.
+24. Adaptation costs are growing faster than finance for adaptation.
 The adaptation finance needs of 76 countries that estimated such needs in their NDCs or NAPs are around USD 71 billion per year (in 2020 prices) until 2030.
-The Adaptation Gap Report 2017 estimated that the annual costs of adaptation in developing countries could be between USD 140 billion- 300 billion by 2030 and USD 280 billion-500 billion by 2050.
+The Adaptation Gap Report 2017 estimated that the annual costs of adaptation in developing countries could be between USD 140 billion-300 billion by 2030 and USD 280 billion-500 billion by 205035.
 Recent estimates show that the economic impacts of climate change are likely to be higher than previous estimates, and, correspondingly, the costs of adaptation are likely to be higher.
 The Adaptation Gap Report 2021 estimates that the cost of adaptation is likely to be in the upper range of the 2017 estimates, as described in Table 1.
 Individual countries are also estimating such costs in their NAP.
 For example, the NAP of Nepal estimates a total cost of USD 47.4 billion for implementing priority adaptation programs between 2022-2050.
 Bangladesh estimates a total cost of USD 230 billion between 2023-2050.
 These figures give an indication of the volume of financing needed for adaptation in developing countries.